 You have both testosterone and estrogen to some degree.

 Males produce testosterone with a little estrogen.
 Female ratio for production of these two hormones is the opposite.
-So everyone has about the same cumulative amount of testosterone and estrogen to some degree.
+So everyone has about the same cumulative amount of testosterone and estrogen.
 Aging affects levels.
-How do you know if you have too much or too little of either hormone?
+How do you know if you have too much or too little of either of these two hormones?

-Most of the testosterone inn men is made by the testes.
+Most of the testosterone in men is made by the testes.
 Much lower levels are produced in the adrenal glands.
-Most people associate testosterone with male sexual performance, muscle mass, and bravado.
+Testosterone is associated with male sexual performance, muscle mass, and bravado.
 This is not so much wrong as it is incomplete.
-In men, testosterone regulates sex drive (libido), bone mass, fat distribution, muscle mass and strength, red blood cell production, and sperm count.
+In men, testosterone regulates sex drive (libido), bone mass, fat distribution, muscle mass, strength, red blood cell production, and sperm count.
 The jury is still out on bravado, with one study suggesting such is based on estrogen level.